Seaport Village: Shops

 More than 50 shops line the walkways.
 The shops are geared toward tourists, with merchandise ranging from cruise-ware and San Diego souvenirs to specialty vendors.

 Restaurants

 Seaport Village is home to several bay-view restaurants.
 In addition, a food court and many snack stands are available.
-There is also a cafe aboard the adjacent, unrelated U.S.S.
-Midway aircraft carrier museum.
+There is also a cafe aboard the adjacent, unrelated USS Midway Museum.

 Carousel

-The center features a working carousel with hand-carved animals, built in 1895.
+The center features a working carousel with hand-carved animals, the Seaport Village Carousel, built in 1895.
 It replaces a slightly smaller original carousel, which was sold in 2004 by the trust that owned it.